Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Adversarial Pivotal Tuning

 Here, $x_{gen} = G_s(w, n; \theta)$ is the image produced by a \textit{pre-trained} synthesis network $G_s$ parameterized by weights $\theta$.
 We follow \cite{roich2021pivotal} and \cite{karras2020analyzing} in using a noise regularization term $\mathcal{L}_n$ and use $\lambda_n$ as a hyperparameter.
-The optimization is performed in $\mathcal{W}$ space and $\mathcal{L}_{\text{LPIPS}}$ is the perceptual distance introduced in \cite{zhang2018unreasonable}.
+The optimization is performed in $\mathcal{W}$ space, as in \cite{roich2021pivotal}, and $\mathcal{L}_{\text{LPIPS}}$ is the perceptual distance introduced in \cite{zhang2018unreasonable}.
 In the second step, we modify the image $x$, to fool the classifier $C$, utilizing the full capacity of StyleGAN.
 We note that $G_s(w_p, n; \theta)$, i.e., the initial estimate for the reconstruction of $x$, should not be far from the adversarially manipulated image $\hat{y}$ we wish to generate.
+That is, $w_p$ and $n$ are the results of the optimization of \cref{eq:inversion}.

 We first consider the reconstruction objective, as in \cref{eq:pti_objective}, as we wish our manipulated image to be close to the input image $x$.
 Similarly to \cite{roich2021pivotal}, the generator weights are adjusted and regularized to restrict changes to a local region in the latent space, while the latent code $w_{p} \in \mathcal{W}$ and noise $n$ are fixed, leading to better reconstruction: